 Development Project/Case Built Heritage at the Site Latest Progress 1.
 Revitalisation of Central Police Station (CPS) Compound • The CPS Compound, i.e. the CPS, the Central Magistracy and the Victoria Prison, is a fine example of Victorian and Edwardian colonial architecture in Hong Kong and were declared monuments in 1995.
 The revitalised CPS Compound commenced operation as "Tai Kwun - Centre for Heritage and Arts" on 29 May 2018.
 As for the Married Inspectors' Quarters (Block 4), which partially collapsed on 29 May 2016, the Hong Kong Jockey Club briefed the Board on the updated recovery plan on 12 December 2019.
 2. Peel Street/Graham Street Development (H18) of Urban Renewal Authority (URA) The shophouses at No. 118 and No. 120 Wellington Street are Grade 3 and Grade 1 historic buildings respectively.
 Nos.
 26A-C Graham Street are a row of three pre-war buildings, with Grade 3 status.
 The building remains at the site of Cochrane Street have been accorded with Nil Grade by the Board.
 URA plans to preserve the two terrazzo signs with the calligraphy of Su Shi-jie (蘇世傑) at No. 118 Wellington Street and incorporate them in the public open space at the same site in future.
 URA will preserve in-situ the shophouse at No. 120 Wellington Street and the main façade of the shophouses at Nos.
 26A-C Graham Street.
-3. Revitalisation of Central Market • The Central Market, which was built in 1939 and ceased operation in 2003, is a proposed Grade 3 historic building.
-The revitalisation works for the Central Market are being undertaken by URA and are expected to be completed by 2021-2022.
+3. Revitalisation of Central Market • The Central Market, which was built in 1939 and ceased operation in 2003, is a proposed Grade 3 historic building. • The revitalisation works for the Central Market are being undertaken by URA and are targeted for completion by 2021-2022.

 Development Project/Case Built Heritage at the Site Latest Progress 4.
 Renovation works for the West Wing of the former Central Government Offices (CGO West Wing) • The former CGO (including the three buildings) have been accorded Grade 1 status by the Board.
-The West Wing, completed in 1959, was used as government offices for over 50 years until late 2011. • Subsequent to the endorsement of the Heritage Impact Assessment (HIA) report on the renovation of CGO West Wing by the Board on 4 March 2015, the conservation works to convert the building into the offices of the Department of Justice and law-related organisations commenced in October 2016 and are targeted for completion in the 3 rd quarter of 2020.
+The West Wing, completed in 1959, was used as government offices for over 50 years until 2011. • Subsequent to the endorsement of the Heritage Impact Assessment (HIA) report on the renovation of CGO West Wing by the Board on 4 March 2015, the conservation works to convert the building into the offices of the Department of Justice and law-related organisations commenced in October 2016 and are targeted for completion in the 2 nd quarter of 2021 as per advice from the Architectural Services Department (the works agent).
 5. Old Dairy Farm Senior Staff Quarters (SSQ) • A two-storey building situated in the north-western corner of the cowshed compound, SSQ, a Grade 1 historic building, was built in 1887 and is the oldest of the remaining Dairy Farm buildings in Hong Kong.
 SSQ is being revitalised by Caritas-Hong Kong into "The Pokfulam Farm".
-Works are expected to be completed in mid- 2021.
-6. No. 12 School Street • No. 12 School Street, a Grade 3 historic building, was built in 1949 to replace an earlier pre-war building named Hung Shing Yi Hok (literally, Confucius free school for the poor) founded in the late Qing dynasty. ● No. 12 School Street is being revitalised by Tai Hang Residents' Welfare Association into "Tai Hang Fire Dragon Heritage Centre".
-Works are expected to be completed in the 4 th quarter of 2020.
+Works are targeted for completion in the 2nd quarter of 2021.
+6. No. 12 School Street No. 12 School Street, a Grade 3 historic building, was built in 1949 to replace an earlier pre-war building named Hung Shing Yi Hok (literally, Confucius free school for the poor) founded in the late Qing dynasty.
+No. 12 School Street is being revitalised by Tai Hang Residents' Welfare Association into "Tai Hang Fire Dragon Heritage Centre".
+Works are targeted for completion in the 2 nd quarter of 2021.